-The team consists of twelve year old Alex Power (code name Zero-G) who has the ability control gravity, ten year old Julie Power (code name Lightspeed) who has super-speed and flight, eight year old Jack Power (code name Mass Master) who can control his size and density, and lastly there is five year old Katie Power (code name Energizer) who can disintegrate any kind of matter, including water and air molecules, store that energy up and then expel it in balls of explosive energy.
-I must say that’s a pretty dangerous power to give a five year old.
+The team consists of twelve-year-old Alex Power (code name Zero-G) who has the ability to control gravity, ten year old Julie Power (code name Lightspeed) who has super-speed and flight, eight-year-old Jack Power (code name Mass Master) who can control his size and density, and lastly, there is five-year-old Katie Power (code name Energizer) who can disintegrate any kind of matter, including water and air molecules and store that energy up and then expel it in balls of explosive energy.
+I must say that’s a pretty dangerous power to give a five-year-old.

 What made the run of this comic so good is that it wasn’t just a “kid’s comic book” but that it tackled some pretty heavy and mature topics such as pollution, drug abuse, runaways, kidnapping, gun violence, bullying, orphanhood, and homelessness.
-The four children fought all manner of dangerous foes in the Marvel Universe, teaming up with the likes of Spider-Man and Wolverine, all while keeping their crime fighting lives secret from their parents.
-Unlike certain superheroes the Powers children have loving parents, and they are often emotionally torn about keeping their secret lives from them, but that’s what makes for great drama in any story let alone a comic book.
+The four children fought all manner of dangerous foes in the Marvel Universe, teaming up with the likes of Spider-Man and Wolverine, all while keeping their crime-fighting lives secret from their parents.
+Unlike certain superheroes, the Powers children have loving parents, and they are often emotionally torn about keeping their secret lives from them, but that’s what makes for great drama in any story let alone a comic book.
 Sadly the creative team changed, much to the chagrin of the fans, and the series was cancelled in 1991.
-Strangely this cancellation led to an attempt at creating a Saturday morning kids show, even strange was it was not animated but live action, and once again television execs ditched pretty much everything about the comic book characters in favor of generic family fun.
+Strangely this cancellation led to an attempt at creating a Saturday morning kids’ show, even strange was it was not animated but live-action, and once again television execs ditched pretty much everything about the comic book characters in favour of generic family fun.

-While bumbling around the cobweb strewn mansion with his new found friends, who scream at seeing such horrifying sights as skeletons and guillotines, they then spot a painting of Doctor Mobius and the kid who conned Jack into committing a B&E in the first places convinces our young hero take this jeweled amulet they find lying on the ground below the painting.
+While bumbling around the cobweb strewn mansion with his newfound friends, who scream at seeing such horrifying sights as skeletons and guillotines, they then spot a painting of Doctor Mobius and the kid who conned Jack into committing a B&E in the first place convinces our young hero to take this jewelled amulet they find lying on the ground below the painting.
 What’s the point of breaking and entering if you’re not going to steal anything?
-The trio are then chased out of the mansion by spooky noises.
+The trio is then chased out of the mansion by spooky noises.

-Back at home Julie begs Alex to handle her chores so that she can lightspeed over to the local arcade to hang out with her new friends, thus she misses out on this entire adventure, because as Jack returns and we find out that the spirit of Doctor Mobius has followed him home, but only to apparently nicky-nicky nine door the Power home.
-When Alex answers the door, after the ghost knocked on it and demanded, “Return it to me!” the ghosts vanishes just before Alex opens the door.
+Back at home, Julie begs Alex to handle her chores so that she can lightspeed over to the local arcade to hang out with her new friends, thus she misses out on this entire adventure, because as Jack returns and we find out that the spirit of Doctor Mobius has followed him home, but only to apparently Nicky-Nicky nine door the Power home.
+When Alex answers the door, after the ghost knocked on it and demands, “Return it to me!” the ghost vanishes just before Alex opens the door.

-Jack is able to shrink down to escape the iron maiden, Alex uses his gravity powers to float up out of the pit, and they meet up with Katie to finally put the amulet back where it belongs, but Mobius is still be a totally pill about the whole thing and he heats up the amulet as Katie tries to place inside the setting in the painting.
-This whole scene with Alex using his power to lift Katie up to the painting, her screaming “I can’t, its burning my hand!” as a beam of energy superheats the amulet she is holding, is just bizarre.
-For most of the show we are treated to low rent Family Ties comedy, but then in the last act we get a five year old girl being attacked by a zombie and then burned by a vengeful ghost – one who she was trying to help – what the hell is up with that?
+Jack is able to shrink down to escape the iron maiden, Alex uses his gravity powers to float up out of the pit, and they meet up with Katie to finally put the amulet back where it belongs, but Mobius is still a total pill about the whole thing and he heats up the amulet as Katie tries to place inside the setting in the painting.
+This whole scene with Alex using his power to lift Katie up to the painting, her screaming “I can’t, it’s burning my hand!” as a beam of energy superheats the amulet she is holding, is just bizarre.
+For most of the show, we are treated to low rent Family Ties comedy, but then in the last act, we get a five-year-old girl being attacked by a zombie and then burned by a vengeful ghost, one who she was trying to help, so what the hell is up with that?